 Quick Introduction to Chiang Mai Hostels

-Quality of Hostels in Chiang Mai: If you have doubts about staying in hostels, well, then make Chiang Mai your first hostel destination.
+Hostel Quality: If you have doubts about staying in hostels, then give it a try in this city for the first time.
 Together with destinations like Bangkok, Lisbon, Porto and Tokyo, this city is a hostel-travelers paradise.
-The quality is generally high here.
-Of course you can also find regular hostels.
+The quality of hostels is generally high here.
+Of course you can also find regular, even bad and crappy hostels.

 Keep reading for separating the wheat from the chaff.

 Thai Beds vs Western Beds: in Thailand you will find many hostels, hotels, guesthouses and resorts offering rooms with the so-called Thai-mattress.
 The Thai mattress is seriously hard and in the beginning it feels like sleeping on a rock.